 Advance copies of the Uniform Low-Level Radioactive Waste Manifest (Forms 540/541, and 542 if applicable) are required to be sent to EnergySolutions at least three working days prior to the shipment arrival date.
-Shippers must submit the shipping paperwork electronically via email to manifest@energysolutions.com or fax to "Shipping and Receiving - Manifest" at (801) 413-5643.
+Shippers must submit the shipping paperwork electronically via the online Customer Portal or email to manifest@energysolutions.com.
 EnergySolutions encourages submittal of the Uniform LLRW Manifest electronically by exporting the manifest information to a specified file format as discussed below.
 The advance manifest must include the Uniform LLRW Manifest, and if applicable, LDR Notification/Certification forms, Uniform Hazardous Waste Manifest, and SNM Exemption Certification form.